 For a long time the new Mercedes S-Class enjoyed a relative lack of competition in the high-tech luxury market, particularly given its price point.
-It boasted best-in-class interior technology, incredible levels of refinement and at £67,995, was actually decent value considering what it offered.
+It boasted best-in-class interior technology, incredible levels of refinement and at £67,995, was exceptional value considering what it offered.

 Now though it has a real contender in the form of the new BMW 7 Series.
-Matched like for like in terms of the technology offered, BMW represents a real threat to Mercedes' crown in this market.
+Matched like for like in terms of the technology, the BMW represents a real threat to Mercedes' crown in this market.

 The AMG models aren't cheap, but make sublime cruisers, as discovered in Jethro Bovingdon's recent evo Leaderboard video on the S65 Coupe.
 The journey to Anglesey Circuit was even more impressive than the laps it recorded once on track.

 Ultimately, Mercedes has a very, very good car on its hands with the new S-Class.
 Praise has to be given to the sheer amount of technology and kit each model comes loaded with.
 Ride and refinement are also absolutely fantastic.
 Even the convertible is as luxurious and as quiet as the hardtop.

 The S-Class is the car you want for eating up motorway miles not for a blast down a B-road, but that was all it was ever intended to be.
 As a device to transport yourself from A to B in the best possible comfort, there are few better (or better value) alternatives.